richorrichard/array-methods/requirements/findIndex.md

 ## Requirements:
 <!-- Callback Parameters -->
-1. [x] The function should require a callback function as the second arguement and execute the callback once for every index in the array.
+1. [x] The function should require a callback function as the second parameter and execute the callback once for every index in the array.
-2. [x] The callback should accept the `ith` item as the first arguement.
+2. [x] The callback should accept the `ith` item as the first parameter.
-3. [x] The callback should accept the current index as the second arguement.
+3. [x] The callback should accept the current index as the second parameter.
-4. [x] The callback should accept the original array as the third arguement.
+4. [x] The callback should accept the original array as the third parameter.
 <!-- Function Parameters -->
 5. [x] If optional `thisArg` is provided, it should be used as `this` inside the callback.
 6. [x] If optional `thisArg` is not provided, the callback should use `undefined` as its `this` value.